Adak, Alaska: Internet access

-Internet, though available, is typically expensive, with caps on data.
-Average use can be extremely expensive, and a monopoly existed as personal satellite internet has not been available due to the satellite locations.
-Solar activity blocks communications during equinox seasons for several days of both spring and fall seasons.

-Due to its remoteness the internet connection has historically been very poor, and applications that require high bandwidth could not work as intended.
-However, since late 2022 and 2023, Starlink has provided further internet access to many residents across rural Alaska, including to those in Adak.
+A 2026 joint ProPublica/Anchorage Daily News investigation found that the US government spends about $340,000 per year to subsidize internet connections to Adak's homes.
+However, many of the homes are empty, and few if any of the remaining residents subscribed to it.
+At that time, many residents opted instead for Starlink, which offered cheaper and far faster internet connections.

 Health care

 There is no hospital; however there is Adak Community Health Center, managed by Eastern Aleutian Tribes, Inc. (EAT).

 The health center provides Family Medicine, Chronic Care and urgent care services, and is staffed by a physician-assistant or, at times, by a community health practitioner.
 There is no doctor, no blood supply, and limited medications to stabilize a patient awaiting a medical evacuation, weather permitting.
 Behavioral Health is also provided via tele-video and quarterly site visits.
 EAT sends a dentist to Adak one week per year to provide limited dental services; otherwise, dental services must be referred outside of Adak.
 Tele-Radiology (X-ray) and Tele-Medicine are also present.
 Limited lab, pharmacy, and public health services are also available.
 The pharmacy medications are limited to acute medications.
 Filling of prescriptions from outside facilities usually cannot be accommodated.
 All visitors should bring plenty of their own medications as the health center stocks a very limited supply of chronic medications.
 Auxiliary emergency health care is provided by Adak Volunteer Fire Department.